The Clatsop Indians

 The Clatsop people had interacted with white men long before their first recorded visits.
 Whites had come as traders, trappers, woodsman, as well as survivors of shipwrecks.
 Although the discovery and settlement of the Columbia River ultimately scattered and decimated (disease and battles) the Native Americans, they are ingrained in the region’s development.

 Today the Clatsop is an honored and protected tribe, which has kept its traditions alive through the extraordinary work of the tribe elders.
 The Oregon county, which takes the Clatsop name, is proud of the contributions made by the Clatsop Indians, and especially for the reverence which they bring to the rivers, the ocean and the natural resources, which are the hallmarks of these noble people.

 The story of the Clatsop Indians continues to be told to this day and it should be heard in oral history as well as recorded history from the mouths of the natives themselves.
 Looking beyond the history textbooks, as with all Native American Indian tribes, is the only way to know and understand their culture and their intrinsic value to the region.
 The Pacific Northwest is not a place for anthropological experiments.
 It is the home of the tribes who have been here for hundreds of generations.
 They are owed the respect of longevity and grace.

 The whites in Oregon owe a debt of gratitude to the Clatsop Indians for being exemplary stewards of the land and the rivers.
 They have helped the rest of us in the region to be more conscious of the impact that all immigrants and settlers have had on the land they have seized as private property.
-The Clatsop deserve a seat at the table, as their voices must be heard in perpetuity.
+The Clatsop deserve a seat at the table, as they built the table to begin with and their voices must be heard in perpetuity.